Kremlin warns Biden sending rockets to Ukraine 'adding fuel to the fire' - WFIN Local News

 Russia’s foreign minister, Sergei Lavrov, said Wednesday that if Ukraine receives multiple-launch rocket systems from the West there were “risks” of a third country becoming involved in the conflict, according to Interfax.
 “Such risks, of course, exist,” he told reporters, responding to a question, according to Interfax.

-The White House’s principal deputy national security adviser, Jonathan Finer, said Wednesday morning that “Russia has brought this on itself.”
+The White House principal deputy national security adviser, Jonathan Finer, said Wednesday morning that “Russia has brought this on itself.”

 “We don’t negotiate our security assistance packages to Ukraine with the Kremlin,” Finer said during an interview with CNN, adding that Biden had warned Russian President Vladimir Putin “directly” that if he “launched a new, renewed invasion of Ukraine, the United States would increase the amount of security assistance we were providing, including new and advanced systems.”